 Dynamic Music Partners has announced Teen Titans Original Soundtrack, Volume Two, an extensive soundtrack featuring music from the show’s acclaimed second season, will be available through digital retailers and streamers starting March 24, 2023.
 The soundtrack is being released through the collaborative’s own label, Dynamic Soundtrack Releases.
-As with 2022’s Teen Titans Original Soundtrack, Volume One, the release includes 99 tracks culled from the entirely of the show’s second season.
+As with 2022’s Teen Titans Original Soundtrack, Volume One, the release includes 99 tracks culled specifically from the show’s second season.
 Continue below for the cover art and track list booklet, along with further details.

 Dynamic Music Partners describes as follows: